pmean/classes/general/src/acceptable-sources-of-assistance.md

 This policy was written by Steve Simon on 2026-01-07.

+## Abstract

 As a general rule, you cannot ask another human (a fellow student, a friend, or a co-worker) to do your work for you, but you can ask for their assistance once you have a completed draft of your work.
+You can use generative AI, chatbots, and similar resources but only for limited parts of your work, not the entire assignment.

+## Use of non-human resources

 At any time, you can use a variety of non-human resources: